UnifiedPush/specifications/specifications/server.md

 ### Request

-The pusher sends an HTTP request to the endpoint using the POST method.
-The contents of the POST body will be the message received by the connector library.
+The pusher sends an HTTP request to the endpoint using the POST or the PUT method.
+The message body of the POST or PUT request will be the message received by the connector library.
 The length of the message MUST be between 1 byte and 4096 bytes (inclusive).

 ### Responses